 Currently there are no related genes or alleles for this strain.

-When maintaining a live congenic colony, mice that are homozygous for the Psen1tm1Mpm allele and homozygous for the co-injected APPSwe and tauP301L transgenes, Tg(APPSwe,tauP301L)1Lfa, may be bred together.
+When maintaining a live congenic colony, mice that are homozygous for the co-injected APPSwe and tauP301L transgenes [Tg(APPSwe,tauP301L)1Lfa on chromosome 2] and homozygous for the PS1M146V knock-in mutation [Psen1tm1Mpm on chromosome 12] may be bred together.

 When using the 3xTg-AD congenic 129S4 mice mouse strain in a publication, please cite the originating article(s) and include JAX stock #031988 in your Materials and Methods section.